BhawickJain/reponsive-web/README.md

 `[-]`  User `sections` class or tag to try out modern layout techniques such as grid and flex boxes.
 `[-]` Figure out how to select the nth document object with CSS
 `[ ]` Create a Rainbow responsive webpage and use Grids and Flex-Boxes to explore those technologies.
+`[ ]` create a page where the section flow into two columns like a newspaper.

 ## `X-UA-Compatible` meta tag